 How automated investigation and self-healing works

 As security alerts are triggered, it's up to your security operations team to look into those alerts and take steps to protect your organization.
 Prioritizing and investigating alerts can be very time consuming, especially when new alerts keep coming in while an investigation is going on.
 Security operations teams can feel overwhelmed by the sheer volume of threats they must monitor and protect against.
-Automated investigation and response capabilities, with self-healing, in Microsoft 365 Defender can help.
+Automated investigation and response capabilities, with self-healing, in Microsoft Defender XDR can help.

 Watch the following video to see how self-healing works:

 In Microsoft Defender XDR, automated investigation and response with self-healing capabilities works across your devices, email & content, and identities.

 This article describes how automated investigation and response works.
 To configure these capabilities, see Configure automated investigation and response capabilities in Microsoft Defender XDR.

 Imagine having a virtual analyst in your Tier 1 or Tier 2 security operations team.
 The virtual analyst mimics the ideal steps that security operations would take to investigate and remediate threats.
 The virtual analyst could work 24x7, with unlimited capacity, and take on a significant load of investigations and threat remediation.
 Such a virtual analyst could significantly reduce the time to respond, freeing up your security operations team for other important threats or strategic projects.
 If this scenario sounds like science fiction, it's not!
 Such a virtual analyst is part of your Microsoft Defender XDR suite, and its name is automated investigation and response.

 Automated investigation and response capabilities enable your security operations team to dramatically increase your organization's capacity to deal with security alerts and incidents.
 With automated investigation and response, you can reduce the cost of dealing with investigation and response activities and get the most out of your threat protection suite.
 Automated investigation and response capabilities help your security operations team by: